Deborah E. Citrin, M.D.

 RESEARCH SUMMARY

 Dr. Citrin leads the Prostate Radiotherapy program at the National Cancer Institute.
-She is involved in the clinical care of patients with genitourinary cancers (prostate and bladder), gastrointestinal cancers, and thoracic malignancies.
+She is involved in the clinical care of patients with genitourinary cancers (prostate and bladder).
 Dr. Citrin is board certified by the American Board of Radiology.

 Areas of Expertise